Damien McGlynn, Director

 Keelin Murray, Communications and Publishing Manager

-Carolann is the coordinator for the Creative Places Tuam Pilot, responsible for programme delivery.
-Carolann will work on the ground in Tuam and engage directly with communities, artists and project stakeholders to successfully realise the programme’s aims and objectives.
-Carolann has worked as the arts, health and wellbeing specialist for Kildare County Council since 2013, progressing the council’s specialist work to create high quality arts practice in both acute and community health care settings.
-She does this through funding opportunities, collaborative engagement with artists, ongoing professional development support, organisational mentorship and the development of local and national partnerships and collaborations.
+Carolann is responsible for programme delivery for the Creative Places Tuam Pilot and coordination of the national Creative Places network.
+Carolann’s work in Tuam engages directly with communities, artists and stakeholders to successfully realise the programme’s aims and objectives.
+Prior to this role, Carolann worked as the arts, health and wellbeing specialist for Kildare County Council, progressing the council’s specialist work to create high quality arts practice in health care settings.
 Carolann holds a BA Fine Art from DIT and a Post Graduate HDip in Community Arts Education from NCAD.

-Vance Wing-Sze Lau, Arts and Cultural Programme Coordinator
+Vance Wing-Sze Lau, Producer, Programme and Digital Media

 Vance provides project and event management support for Create projects, professional development workshops and cultural events.
 She has also been responsible for developing and managing digital platforms, communications and audience engagement strategies for the Collaborative Arts Partnership Programme (CAPP).
 Vance holds a BSocSc Honours in Criminal Justice from the University of Hong Kong and an MA in Cultural Policy and Arts Management from University College Dublin.

 Jane is responsible for administrative and operational support for Create projects and events.
 She works closely with Jenny on the day to day running of the office, and across the team supporting opportunities for artists.
 She holds a HND in Design from Blackrock Institute of Further Education and a BSc in Education and Training from Dublin City University, where she is currently studying for an MA in Creative Writing.